 Mark your calendars for May 18th.
 The second annual big CHS rummage sale will be held on May 18th this year from 10 am to 4 pm.
 The sale will be held in the buildings so the weather will not be a problem.
-If you have donations for the rummage sale, contact Linda Graeper at [email protected] We do not accept clothing and all items must be in working condition, and you must be able to provide an expected sale price.
+If you have donations for the rummage sale, contact Elveda Morrill at her email which is [email protected] We do not accept clothing and all items must be in working condition, and you must be able to provide an expected sale price.
 Donations can be dropped off on May 16th between 10 am and 4 pm or May 17th between 10 am and Noon.

 Also mark your calendars for May 26th, the first open house of 2019 held at the Caledonia Historical Village, just east of Hwy 38 on 5 Mile Rd.
 The buildings with docents will be open from 11 am to 3 pm, and admission is free, but donations are welcome.

 Please note that the information provided here has been taken from the book, “Journey to a Village, Caledonia 1835-2008.”

 Linwood was the most heavily forested part of Caledonia in the early 1800’s.
 The Linwood pocket community straddled the course of the Root River’s path through the middle of Caledonia.